A Collector's Guide

 This is the "flagship" of my publications.
 With 372-pages in full color, this large paperback 8 1/2 x 11 book illustrates, describes and provides the history of EVERY model and style of furazhka and beskozirka worn by conscripts, extended servicemen and officers over during this time period; as well as every version of cap cockade and emblem worn on those caps.
 To this end, the book contains over 800 photographs, scans and illustrations.
 I am confident you will find it the DEFINITIVE book on these types of cap, unmatched by any other source of reference, in any language.
 The price is $110 with free postage in the US via media mail if you pay with check or MO.
 Paypal fees and taxes have gone through the roof so if you need to use it, I must ask for an additional $4 to the total cost.
 Overseas buyers please ask me for a postage quote.

-"NEW" Uniform Caps of Soviet Security and Guard Services - the Definitive Guide to NKVD/MVD, KGB, Border Guard, Courts, Militia, VOKhR and Forestry Visor Caps of the Post-War Period
+Uniform Caps of Soviet Security and Guard Services - the Definitive Guide to NKVD/MVD, KGB, Border Guard, Courts, Militia, VOKhR and Forestry Visor Caps of the Post-War Period

 This book describes and provides the history of EVERY known model and style of furazhka worn by members of the stated organizations; from conscript/rank and file through general/highest staff.
 It also illustrates and explains all cockades, emblems and accessories worn on these caps and orients the reader as to each organization's place and role in Soviet society.
 As with my previous books, I am confident you will find this volume to be the most comprehensive book available on caps worn by these security and guard organizations, unmatched by any other source of reference in any language.
 I have elected to offer this book in 8 x 10 inch paperback format to keep prices, both in printing and postage, to an absolute minimum; in order to reach collectors and uniform enthusiasts worldwide.
 It is nevertheless printed in striking full color on heavy, gloss-finished paper, with 189 pages and over 350 photographs and illustrations.
 Price is $70 with free postage to addresses within the US.
 Paypal users need to add $3.50 to the total.